Tom-Mus/Power-BI-Projects/AdventureWorksTM.md

 # AdventureWorks Report PowerBI

-This report was done as a course project by *Tomasz Musial* during '*Microsoft Power BI Desktop for Business Intelligence*' course on Udemy.
+This report was done as a course project by *Tomasz Musial* during '*Microsoft Power BI Desktop for Business Intelligence*' course.

 ## About the report :